Black Anther Flax Lily (Dianella revoluta or D. brevicaulis).

 Dianella revoluta and Dianella brevicaulis, commonly known as ‘Black Anther Flax-lily’ and ‘Coast Flax-lily’, respectively, are two plants that are of great use as bushfood and medicine.
 There’s also D. longifolia but that’s less common.

-Dianella revoluta has wide, strap like leaves up to waist high and the flowers come to about 90 cm above that.
-On D. brevicaulis, the leaves are about 50 cm tall and the flowers are clustered down amongst them.
-In the pictures you can see the contrasting black anthers that give the plant its name.
-The beautiful purple, yellow and black flowers can be seen from August to January.
+Dianella revoluta has stiff, blue-green, strap like leaves up to waist high and the flowers are held above them to about 90 cm.
+On D. brevicaulis, the leaves are about 50 cm tall and the flowers are clustered down amongst them..
+Flowers have 6 purple petals and distinctive yellow and black stamens and can be seen from August to January.

 The blue/black, ripe, berries of both are delicious and abundant in summer.
 In D. brevicaulus, they nestle down amongst the leaves.
 On D. revoluta, they stand on the flower stems above the leaves.
 They have antiviral properties and like many foods that are red or purple, have lots of antioxidants.